vpdb/agent/README.md

 basically serves as our local database is updated as the XMLs are changed manually or by another application.

-As for adding new games, we'll be using a separate XML that sits besides the current ones.
+As for adding new games, the user can choose between a separate custom list or the original XML.

 ## Packaging